antalbalint/Mineotaur/docs/install.rst

 Metadata wizard
 """"""""""""""""""""

-Mineoatur also provides a graphical interface to provide the metadata required for a standard data file by starting the wizard from the command line:
+Mineotaur also provides a graphical interface to provide the metadata required for a standard data file by starting the wizard from the command line:

     java -jar <path_to_jar file> -metadata <data_file> <spearator_character>